chelseajohn/Nvidia-DLProf/README.md

-This repository contains initial setup and how to use [DLProf] with PyTorch NGC (https://docs.nvidia.com/deeplearning/frameworks/dlprof-user-guide/) on [JUWELS](https://apps.fz-juelich.de/jsc/hps/juwels/configuration.html) for a vanilla CNN on MNIST data
+This repository contains initial setup instructions to use [DLProf](https://docs.nvidia.com/deeplearning/frameworks/dlprof-user-guide/) with PyTorch NGC on [JUWELS](https://apps.fz-juelich.de/jsc/hps/juwels/configuration.html) for a MNIST PyTorch example.

+**Disclaimer** : This repository is intended to be only the first step in exploring DLProf

-Deep Learning Profiler (DLProf) is profiling tool for deep learning models.
-It has two parts CLI and Viewer.T
+**Deep Learning Profiler(DLProf)** is profiling tool for deep learning models.
+It has two parts CLI and Viewer:
 - The CLI (dlprof) uses Nsight Systems profiler under the hood to aggregate and correlate CPU AND GPU profiling data from training run.
 It is able to give Tensor Core usage for operations and kernerls as well as provide recommendations via Expert Systems for identified performance issues.
 - The Viewer (dlprofviewer) provides visualization for the data from DLProf CLI.

-# Setup
+## Setup

 Execute the following steps in JUWELS to pull the PyTorch NGC container :
 ```